Solomon Peña: Reactions

 The incident was frequently compared to the attack on Paul Pelosi that took place a few months prior.

 The New Mexico Republican Party condemned Peña, stating that "if Peña is found guilty, he must be prosecuted to the full extent of the law."
 Greg Baca, the state senate Republican leader, described it as a "heinous attack," stating that "he and his co-conspirators deserve to be prosecuted to the fullest extent of the law."
 Republican House leader Ryan Lane stated on January 18 that "this is yet another example of a convicted felon unlawfully gaining access to firearms, which they are barred from owning or possessing, and using the weapon in a manner that causes public harm."

-Neither Peña, nor his campaign have released any public statement since the arrest.
-Peña's attorney, Roberta Yurcic, stated in a January 18 email that the accusations against Peña are "merely accusations."